hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 Every word is normalized into a lexeme.

 .. note::
-   Sometimes the word won't be normalized depending on the localization settings of your postgres installation.
+   Sometimes the word will not be normalized depending on the localization settings of your postgres installation.
 Default language is English but this can be changed by passing the language of you are working with as an argument.